SamChou19815/website/README.md

 ## Stability

-This repository will be in 'move-fast' move. i.e. Unstable technologies and libraries can go into master and be deployed on Sam's website.
+This repository will be in 'move-fast' mode. i.e. Unstable technologies and libraries can go into master and be deployed on Sam's website.